 With A Fluid Isolation System

-A fluid isolation system is similar, but instead of using a rubber ring, it relies on a thick silicone fluid.
-Similar to the viscous clutches used in radiator fans and (AWD) center differentials.
+A fluid isolation system is similar.
+But, instead of using a rubber ring, it relies on a thick silicone fluid.
+Similar to the viscous clutches, used in radiator fans and (AWD) center differentials.

-What Is The Most Common Failure
+What Is The Most Common, Harmonic Balancer Failure

 The rubber isolation ring deteriorates completely.
-As a result, the pulley completely dislodges from the center portion of the balancer.
+As a result, the pulley completely dislodges, from the center portion of the balancer.

-Heat Seems To Be The Biggest Cause Of Failures
+Heat, Seems To Be The Biggest Cause Of Failures

-Worn Seal Surface Causing Leaks
+Worn Seal Surface, Causing Leaks

 Misaligned Timing Marks

-Another symptom of a potential problem with the harmonic balancer is misaligned timing marks.
+Another symptom of a potential problem with the harmonic balancer, is misaligned timing marks.
 If the layers separate or slip, the timing marks can shift.
-This will make it difficult, if not impossible to properly time the engine with a timing light.
+This will make it, difficult if not impossible, to properly time the engine, with a timing light.

-Stripped And Or Damaged Damper Bolt Or Threads
+Stripped And Or Damaged, Damper Bolt Or Threads

-Alternator And Or Power Steering Pump Failure
+Alternator And Or Power Steering, Pump Failure

 A Squeaking Noise You Just Can’t Diagnosis

-Elongation Damage Of The Damper And Or Crankshaft Keyway
+Elongation Damage Of The Damper And Or, Crankshaft Keyway

 Removal Errors ( Use The Correct Tools )

-Installation Errors ( Use The Correct Tools )
+Install Errors ( Use The Correct Tools )

 Installing The Wrong Belt